harshitagurjar/Student-Social-Media-Mental-Health-Dashboard/README.md

 # Student-Social-Media-Mental-Health-Dashboard
-An interactive Power BI dashboard analysing the impact of social media usage on student' mental health using data visualization.
+An interactive Power BI dashboard analyzing the impact of social media usage on students' mental health using data visualization.

 ## Project Overview
 This Power BI dashboard analyzes students' social media usage and its relationship with mental health, sleep duration, physical activity, and stress levels.
-The dashboard provides interactive insights to better understand student lifestyle patterns and support data - drive insights.
+The dashboard provides interactive insights to better understand student lifestyle patterns and support data-drive insights.
 ## Dataset
 - Student Social Media & Mental Health Dataset
 - Cleaned and transformed using Power Query